Frequently Asked Questions

 Learn more about the common questions we receive about asphalt construction, bids, and the difference Eaton Asphalt can provide.
 Still have a question that our Asphalt FAQ doesn’t answer?
-Don’t hesitate to contact us today to answer your questions and get your project moving.
+Don’t hesitate to contact us today.

 - Are apples and apples being compared?

 - Asphalt can be made with a variety of mixes, as you can imagine the mix for a parking lot would differ greatly from one used on a highway.
 Be sure that all contractors are offering similar packages with the same depth for base and surface.

 - Is the scope of work the same?

 - Ensure that all contractors are bidding on the same area with all site work and preparation included in their bids.
 If some contractors are including time and resources for preparing the site and a low bid is not this should be a red flag.

 - The specifications?

 - Be sure all contractors have indicated similar quantities and depths for the asphalt.
 Contractors should be able to provide you with a specific quantity from their takeoff and explain the crew, equipment, and materials.

 - What type of equipment are the bidders using?